athanhcong/athanhcong.github.com/cv/index.md

 At [Why Academy](http://why.academy), we dream to combine Technology and Personal Development to help everyone to learn skills for a better future, and to have a meaningful life.

-30-Day Challenge App helps people to build a new habit or try something new in the next 30 days.
+* [30-Day Challenge App](https://itunes.apple.com/us/app/challenge/id578183109) helps people to build a new habit or try something new in the next 30 days.

-[Apo](http://why.academy/apo) is a gamification English learning app for Vietnamese.
-This is our small effort to help Vietnamese catchup with Singapore, Malaysia, Thailand, Philippine and … Cambodia in English learning.
+* [Apo](http://why.academy/apo) is a gamification English learning app for Vietnamese.
+Our dream is "Every Vietnamese is a global citizen".
 The more connected with the world, the more opportunities for Vietnamese youth.

+If you have interests, please contact.
+I long to talk with people to share our mission in life.